saeyslab/nichenetr/vignettes/seurat_steps.md

 Here, the gene set of interest are the genes differentially expressed in CD8 T cells after LCMV infection.
-The condition of interest is thus ‘LCMV,’ whereas the reference/steady-state condition is ‘SS.’
-The notion of conditions can be extracted from the metadata column ‘aggregate.’
+The condition of interest is thus ‘LCMV’, whereas the reference/steady-state condition is ‘SS’.
+The notion of conditions can be extracted from the metadata column ‘aggregate’.
 The method to calculate the differential expression is here the standard Seurat Wilcoxon test, but this can be changed if necessary.